OsmosysSoftware/graphql-app/README.md

 ### Starting the API

-Make sure are in the library-graphql directory and node and npm are installed, then install the packaes with npm
+Make sure are in the graphql-app directory and node and npm are installed, then install the packaes with npm

 ```bash
 npm i